dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 ### Issue Logs

 From here, it is started the analysis of issue logs.
-The distribution and the summaries of number of logs per issue are ploted in the histogram below.
+Lets start by analysing the distribution and the summaries of number of logs per issue in the histogram below.

+> **Note:** Not all the logs of an issue were visible to my user
+> (CUSTOMER) when I ran the web scraping script.
+This may affect some
+> analyzes.

 <img src="project_05_files/plots/Distribution of the Number of Logs per Issue-1.png" width="86%" />